 Explanation:

-• The “showcategory” function is a recursive function that takes a parameter “$parentid“, which represents the ID of the parent category whose subcategories need to be displayed.
+showcategory” function is a recursive function that takes a parameter “$parentid“, which represents the ID of the parent category whose subcategories need to be displayed. - The function first constructs an SQL query to select all categories where the “

-• The “mysqli_query” function is used to execute the SQL query, and the result is stored in “$result“.
+mysqli_query” function is used to execute the SQL query, and the result is stored in “$result“. - The function initializes an empty string “

-• Inside a “while loop, the function fetches each row from the result set using “mysqli_fetch_array“, and for each category, it adds a list item (<li>) to $output with the category name (“$data['name']“).
+while“ loop, the function fetches each row from the result set using “mysqli_fetch_array“, and for each category, it adds a list item (<li>) to$outputwith the category name (“$data['name']“). - The function then calls itself recursively, passing the current category’s ID (“

-• The function then calls itself recursively, passing the current category’s ID (“$data['id']“) as the new “$parentid“.
-This recursive call is essential for displaying subcategories under their respective parent categories.
+$data['id']“) as the new “$parentid“.
+This recursive call is essential for displaying subcategories under their respective parent categories. - After processing all categories, the function adds the closing unordered list tag (“

-• Finally, the function returns the complete HTML representation of the nested categories.
+</ul>“) to “$output“. - Finally, the function returns the complete HTML representation of the nested categories.

 HTML Output (index.php):